IssahAsiedu/comic_center/README.md

 1. You will need to link it to a supabase project.
     - The app uses supabase auth (Google).
 Check [here](https://supabase.com/blog/flutter-authentication).

     - You have to create a bookmarks table too.
-Check out [Use Supabe With flutter](https://supabase.com/docs/guides/getting-started/quickstarts/flutter)
+Check out [Use Supabase With flutter](https://supabase.com/docs/guides/getting-started/quickstarts/flutter)

     ```
-    create table bookmarks (
+    create table public.bookmarks (
         pk character varying(255) not null,
         name text not null,
         thumbnail text null,